Protecting Your Rights When You Are Accused Of Assault By DWI

 The charge of “assault by DWI” can change your life forever.
 If you are accused of being under the influence of drugs or alcohol while driving and another person is physically injured, you may be facing a felony charge of second-degree assault.
 If convicted, you will be facing a prison term of up to seven years.

 The Factors In Your Assault By DWI Case

 An auto accident that resulted in bodily injury to another party will be thoroughly investigated by law enforcement.
-The persons involved will have blood alcohol concentration (BAC) evaluated, whether at roadside, the police station, or at the hospital.
+The persons involved will have blood alcohol concentration (BAC) evaluated, whether at roadside, the police station or at the hospital.
 BAC tests are not infallible – and various issues can result in a false reading.
-The first step in any case of assault by DWI is a thorough evaluation of all testing associated with measuring blood alcohol.
+The first step in any case of assault by DWI is a thorough evaluation of all testing associated with measuring blood alcohol content.

 Criminal Defense Lawyers Are On Your Side

 What will happen in your case?
 In large part, the outcome will be the direct result of the actions of your criminal defense lawyer.
 You are strongly advised to connect with the legal team at Rogers Sevastianos & Bante LLP at once if you have been charged with this offense.
 The sooner we get involved in the process, the better it could be for you and your case.

 Contact Rogers Sevastianos & Bante LLP For A Free Consultation

 The quality, talents and experience of your criminal defense attorney is a critical point if you are accused of harming another person while driving while intoxicated – whether the case involves drugs or alcohol.
 Even drivers who are taking only legally prescribed medications can face charges if another person is injured in an auto accident.
 It is advised that any person who has been charged with this offense or is being investigated after an auto accident in which another party was injured connect with our law firm immediately.